gustoss/piServer/README.md

 - [ ] Server with basic functions working
 - [ ] Add access out the local network
 - [ ] Access the application in any browser
+- [ ] Implements update of code in PiServer and Devices
 - [ ] Store each data of use of devices in network

 Maybe I didn't forget nothing!